niemopen/niem-naming-design-rules/ndr6src.md

 * `structures:ref` and `structures:id` must appear within the same message.

-* `structures:ref` requires and provides type safety, in that the type of an object pointed to by structures:ref must be consistent with the referencing element’s type declaration.
+* `structures:ref` requires and provides type safety, in that the type of an object pointed to by structures:ref must be consistent with the referencing element's type declaration.

 * The value of `structures:id` must be unique for IDs within the XML document.